eipiguy/roleplay/plot/Avador's Travelling Emporium/0_3-next_prompts.md

 - How do they make money?
 Are they pirates?
 Traders?
 Transportation?
 - Who maintains order and how?
 - What rules do people follow?
 - What are the jobs/roles needed to crew the ship?
-How many people, and what is the heirarchy?
+How many people, and what is the hierarchy?
 	- Cargo airplane
-	- Oceanliner cargo ship
+	- Ocean liner cargo ship
 	- Aircraft carrier
 	- Submarine
 	- The International Space Station